kaby76/Antlr4BuildTasks/Readme.md

 Then, you will need to tag each Antlr4 grammar file you want the Antlr tool to run on.
 You can change the "Build Action" property for the .g4 file from "None" to "ANTLR 4 grammar".
-Or, you can add the following lines to your .csproj file for your "MyGrammar.g4" grammar file:
+Or, you can add the following lines to your .csproj file for your "MyGrammar.g4" file:

     <ItemGroup>
         <Antlr4 Include="MyGrammar.g4" />
     </ItemGroup>

-# Additional customizations
+# Setting arguments to the Antlr tool

 You can set the arguments to the Antlr Tool in Visual Studio by modifying the properties for each grammar file.
 Or, you can modify the .csproj file to include the parameters you are